smerck/blog/hugo/content/posts/blog-blog.md

 ## Adding hugo to DO Apps

 Digital Ocean has documentation around adding adding hugo to Digital Ocean Apps either through a Dockerfile or a Cloud Native Buildpack.
 I've composed my hugo server as a dockerfile in this case.

 Further Reading:
 - Hugo on Digital Ocean apps: https://docs.digitalocean.com/products/app-platform/languages-frameworks/hugo/

 # Infrastructure - DO Apps, Docker, Terraform

 While I've opted to deploy this on Digital Ocean Apps, I will be doing so with terraform to enforce an Infrastructure-As-Code standard on how this blog is updated & deployed.
 Infrasture-As-Code is a principal I strongly believe in when implemented correctly, and I aim to do this with my work for demonstration and learning purposes.
 For this reason, i'm running this blog as a DO App (for reasons described above).
 We'll have immutable infrastructure by defining my app as a container, and will have a good control over the app and it's associated configurations by defining them in terraform.
 While i'm currently using DO Apps for hosting/deploying the blog, I will consider updating this for use on other platforms and/or services (e.g. EKS, Fargate, local k8s) in the future, and packaging this server as a container should make this an easier proposition in the future.

 ## Why Terraform?

 Terraform is reasonably ubiquitous and agnostic to different infrastructure platforms.
 Luckily, digital ocean has a good terraform provider that I can use for publishing this, but when i expect to deploy this application on other platforms, I have faith that the terraform community is generally supporting some of the most common/popular platforms.
 The other primary IaC options out there seem to be CloudFormation (aws-only), Crossplane (Kubernetes-only), and Pulumi.
 While these other solutions are interesting and certainly worth exploration at a future date, I'm planning to use terraform for the time being given it's wide community support and platform agnosticism.
+This also gives me a good basis for defining other pieces of the infrastructure that may be needed for hosting the blog such as DNS records, load balancers, or other services in the future.
+I'll plan to define some terraform modules for these different deployment scenarios and leverage terraform cloud as the backend for the terraform state & locking.

 Further reading:
 - Crossplane vs Terraform vs Cloudformation vs Pulumi

 # Alltogether now

 In summary, I've created a DO app that is deployed anytime the main branch of my repo is updated.
 While my blog's repo is public, I've limited write access to myself.
 Since my app is hosted on Github with a Dockerfile in the root directory, Digital Ocean detects this and ultimately uses the dockerfile for creating my application.
 You may run into some CORS issues when attempting to do this, depending on your hugo configuration.
+In my repo, i've created a basic make target for running the dev server for validation purposes, so that you can